jonnonz1/nz-statute-book/acts/public/1988/protection-of-personal-and-property-rights-act-1988.md

   (b) within 30 days after the expiry of each year during which his or her managership continues, a statement relating to the property, as at the expiry of that year, of the person for whom the manager is acting and to the management of that property by the manager during that year:
   (c) within 30 days after the date on which the manager ceases in accordance with section 52 to hold office as manager, a statement relating to the property, as at that date, of the person for whom the manager was acting and to the management of that property by the manager during the period commencing with the expiry of the last complete year of his or her managership and ending with that date.
 (2A) Notwithstanding anything in subsections (1) and (2)(b), the court may specify both the period of 12 months that, in relation to any managership, is to constitute a year for the purposes of any statement required to be filed under subsection (2)(b) and the transitional arrangements that, in relation to statements required to be filed under subsection (2)(b), are to apply in relation to a change of balance date.
-(3) Every manager commits an offence and is liable upon conviction on indictment to imprisonment for a term not exceeding 3 years who, in a statement filed under this section, includes any particular knowing it to be false.
+(3) Every manager commits an offence and is liable upon conviction to imprisonment for a term not exceeding 3 years who, in a statement filed under this section, includes any particular knowing it to be false.
-(4) Every manager commits an offence and is liable on summary conviction to a fine not exceeding $1,000 who fails to file a statement when required to do so by subsection (2).
+(4) Every manager commits an offence and is liable on conviction to a fine not exceeding $1,000 who fails to file a statement when required to do so by subsection (2).

 ### 46 Statement to be examined by or on behalf of Public Trust
 (1) Where any statement is filed in a court under section 45 by any manager who is not a trustee corporation, the Registrar of the court shall forthwith transmit 1 copy of the statement to Public Trust, and send the other copy to the person for whom the manager is acting.